chengshul/chengshul.github.io/index.md

 I am broadly interested in strongly correlated systems and topological quantum states.
 My research is mainly focused on numerical investigation of low dimensional quantum systems.

-## numerical study of strongly correlated systems
+## Numerical study of strongly correlated systems
 For strongly correlated systems in general, analytical approaches are often limited, if not nonexistent.
 Thus numerical methods serve as an important tool, both to support analytical argument and conjectures, and to uncover and inspire new ideas.
 A significant example of the latter is the density matrix renormalization group (DMRG) \[[Schollwock2011](https://doi.org/10.1016/j.aop.2010.09.012)\], which along with other works underscore the entanglement entropy as a relevant parameter in identifying topological order and naturally generalizes to other tensor network constructions.